heroku/buildpacks-deb-packages/README.md

 [![CI][ci-badge]][ci-link] [![Registry][registry-badge]][registry-link]

-`heroku/debian-packages` is a [Heroku Cloud Native Buildpack][heroku-cnbs] that adds support for installing Debian packages required by an application that are not available in the build or run base image used.
+`heroku/debian-packages` is a [Heroku Cloud Native Buildpack][heroku-cnbs] that adds support for installing Debian packages required by an application that are not available in the build or run image used.

+> [!IMPORTANT]
+> This is a [Cloud Native Buildpack][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-cnbs]
+> project, which is in preview.
+If you are instead looking for the Heroku Apt Buildpack (for use on the Heroku
+> platform), you may find it [here][classic-apt-buildpack].

+This buildpack is compatible with the following environments:

 | OS    | Arch  | Distro Name | Distro Version |
 |-------|-------|-------------|----------------|
 | linux | amd64 | Ubuntu      | 24.04          |
 | linux | arm64 | Ubuntu      | 24.04          |
 | linux | amd64 | Ubuntu      | 22.04          |

-> [!IMPORTANT]
-> This is a [Cloud Native Buildpack][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-cnbs]
-> project, which is in preview.
-If you are instead looking for the Heroku Apt Buildpack (for use on the Heroku
-> platform), you may find it [here][classic-apt-buildpack].

 ---